PyTorch 2 GPU Performance Benchmarks (Update)

 Table of contents

-PyTorch has become one of the most popular deep learning frameworks since its release in 2016.
-Developed by Facebook's AI Research (FAIR) team, PyTorch has gained a reputation for its ease of use and extensive support for neural network architectures.
-It has been adopted by researchers and industry practitioners alike for a wide range of applications, from image and speech recognition to natural language processing and reinforcement learning.
-In September 2022, PyTorch became part of the Linux Foundation through the newly established PyTorch Foundation.
+PyTorch has become the most popular deep learning framework since its release in 2016.
+It has been adopted by researchers and industry practitioners alike for a wide range of applications, from image and speech recognition to large language model processing and reinforcement learning.

-This blog article aims to analyze and compare the performance of PyTorch 1 and PyTorch 2.
-To accomplish this, we used the models ResNet-50 and BERT, which will be elaborated on in the following section.
+This article aims to analyze and track the performance improvements of various PyTorch versions over time.
+To accomplish this, we use the models BERT and ResNet-50, which are explained in more detail in below sections.

-For a quick start, some important terms and settings that were used for the benchmark training process are explained at the beginning:
+For a quick start, some important terms and settings that were used for the benchmark training process are explained:

 A Residual Neural Network, or ResNet, was first introduced in 2015 for image classification.
 ResNet is considered one of the first truly deep learning networks.
 It solved the problem of vanishing/exploding gradients that occurred in previously used perceptron network structures when the number of intermediate layers was increased (see Deep Residual Learning for Image Recognition).
 The characteristic feature of residual networks is the use of "skip connections" between different layers, allowing individual layers to be skipped.
 This allows much deeper networks to be formed and solves the problem of vanishing/exploding gradients.